kotest/kotest-cookbook/README.md

 <br/>
 However, every time we are wrapping a flaky test in `eventually` we need to understand why the test is flaky.
 And in many cases we should consider other alternatives.

+### Flaky Test May Indicate A Bug In Our Code

+Our code might fail to corretly account for all edge cases, and as a result our unit tests may be intermittently failing.
+For instance, this might be happening if our code is deailing with dates and times, and we are not injecting the clock, but directly invoking methods such as `Instant.now()` or `LocalDate.now()`.
+Examples of such bugs include code that produces incorrect results in the following cases:

+* on Feb 29th
+* on the day or week when the time changes to or from daylight savings
+* when a method starts running on one day, hour, or minute, and completes on the next time period

 ## Learning Resources

 - [Kotest Documentation](https://kotest.io/)